Cancer is complex — there is no routine spine tumor, nor is there a routine way to treat it.

-The OSUCCC — James is a world leader in spine cancer treatment, developing some of the very latest advancements in molecular testing and targeting cancer genes – technology that’s available at only a few cancer centers in the country.
-In fact, our physician experts help write the national clinical guidelines for treating specific cancers.
+That’s why the OSUCCC – James is a world leader in spine cancer treatment, developing some of the very latest advancements in molecular testing and targeting cancer genes – technology that’s available at only a few cancer centers in the country.
+In fact, our physician experts actually help write the national clinical guidelines for treating specific cancers.

 As one of only four cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the region and more of the latest, most targeted, most effective treatment options.

-In fact, OSUCCC – James experts are currently working with engineers to build personalized spine models for each spine tumor patient.
-Using something called biodynamics, these sub-specialized oncology surgeons will actually be able to see the patient’s cancer in 3-D and determine what the surgery will look like – before it takes place – offering even greater precision, faster response times and less side effects for the patients.
+The OSUCCC – James brain and spine cancer experts are currently working with specially trained engineers to build personalized spine models for each spine tumor patient.
+This means that, by using something called biodynamics, these sub-specialized surgical oncology experts will actually be able to see the patient’s cancer in 3-D — and determine what the surgery will look like before it takes place – offering even greater precision, faster response times and less side effects for the patients.

-Other advances include radiosurgery (gamma knife technology) for spine tumors.
-The procedure, which is currently done on brain tumors, is now being studied for spine tumor patients in combination with a surgery called vertibroplasty, which would enable surgeons to inject chemotherapy directly into the affected vertebrae.
+Other technological advances include radiosurgery (gamma knife technology) for spine tumors.
+This brain tumor procedure is now being studied for spine tumor patients in combination with a surgery called vertibroplasty, which would enable the OSUCCC – James surgical oncologists to inject chemotherapy directly into the affected vertebrae.

 Spine Tumor Treatment

-Every person’s cancer is different, with individually unique genes and molecules driving that disease.
-At the OSUCCC – James, our cancer sub-specialists are world-renowned experts who focus solely on spine disorders and who reach across medical disciplines (medical oncologists, pathologists, neurosurgeons, radiation oncologists, spine cancer researchers, genomic experts and more) to design the very best treatment plan and therapies to target each patient’s specific cancer.
+At the OSUCCC – James, our cancer sub-specialists are world-renowned experts who focus solely on brain and spine disorders and who reach across medical disciplines to design the very best treatment plan and therapies to target each patient’s specific cancer.

-Spine tumors treatment is based on the following:
+Spine tumor treatment is based on the following: